Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-24 - Implementing an offsite backup strategy for production workloads by utilizing the second Azure region for backups
+### SAP-24 - Implement an offsite backup strategy for production workloads by utilizing the second Azure region for backups

 **Category: Disaster Recovery**